nxora/FlakyHz/README.md

 ## Used this to practice strudel for fun

 # Contains
-- Weird Mary had a little lamb beat
+- Weird Mary had a little lamb beat - deleted (git fault)
-- Two freestyle beats
+- Two freestyle beats - udated to 3

 Enjoy